comeon-group/project-info-maven-plugin/README.md

 #### Configuration

+All configuration is optional.

 * `outputFile` sets the output JSON file.
+Defaults to `${project.build.directory/project-info.json}`
 * `groupIdFilter` limits dependencies to groupIds starting with this value, usually used to only list internal dependencies.

 ### Output